ms264556/Hackery/pages/DecryptRuckusBackups.md

 This code works for ZoneDirector & Unleashed backups and debug logs, and also ZoneDirector Software Images.

-There is a Windows Powershell/C# version at the bottom of this page.
+There is a faster Windows Powershell/C# version at the bottom of this page.

 ## Ruckus Crypt bash Functions (using Python)